10 Reasons You Might Fail an Apartment Inspection

 Ready to Find Your Next Apartment?

-Whether you failed an apartment inspection and need to find a new place or are just ready to move on, Apartment List can help.
-We have hundreds of apartments with plenty of space, amenities, and neighborhoods to choose from.
+Whether you failed an apartment inspection and need a new place—or you’re just ready for an upgrade—Apartment List can help.
+We’ll match you with apartments that actually fit your needs (and your budget).
 Start browsing our apartments today, or take our quick quiz to narrow your search.
 With Apartment List, you’ll spend five minutes and save 50 hours searching.

 What Happens If You Fail an Apartment Inspection FAQs